With the recent changes to television and the switch to digital TV, pets are now able to ‘see’ TV much better. But do they actually enjoy it?

 The main difference when pets do watch TV is that they don’t bring the same perspective as humans to the viewing.
 They have different depth perception and they cannot tell that the very small dog in the distance on the TV screen is in fact still a dog.
 They rely more on their hearing, smell and vision, and in the case of cats their whiskers to give them information about their world.
 They are simply not as visual as humans and their interests and experiences are vastly different to ours.

 There is a whole station in the US dedicated to dogs and plans on the backburner for cat TV also.
 Dog TV has a series of short shows geared towards a shorter attention span with images geared towards what dogs can see and their interests.
 They have 3 categories of viewing: relaxation, stimulation and exposure, all with different types of ‘shows’.
-The exposure channel is specifically designed to give dogs an experience of different stimuli, which if it works could be useful for puppy socialisation.
+The exposure channel is specifically designed to give dogs an experience of different stimuli, which if it works could be useful for puppy socialization.

 So the jury is out on whether dogs and cats really enjoy TV.
 Certainly they don’t see TV in the same way that humans do and perhaps might find certain things grating to their sensitive ears.
-However, there are many pet owners who report their dogs and cats do have favourite shows and perhaps even respond to animals on the TV.
+However, there are many pet owners who report their dogs and cats do have favorite shows and perhaps even respond to animals on the TV.
 Many pets also learn that when the TV is on, everyone is relaxed and will learn to come and join the family on the couch for some pats.